 4.1.2.
 In case of doubt, account shall be taken, when verifying the conformity of the vehicle to the requirements of this UN Regulation, of any data or test results provided by the manufacturer which can be taken into consideration in validating the approval test carried out by the Technical Service.

 4.2.
-An approval number shall be assigned to each type approved.
-Its first two digits shall indicate the series of amendments incorporating the most recent major technical amendments made to the UN Regulation at the time of issue of the approval.
-The same Contracting Party may not assign the same approval number to another vehicle type.
+An approval number shall be assigned to each type approved in accordance with Schedule 4 of the Agreement (E/ECE/TRANS/505/Rev.3).

 4.3.
-Notice of approval or of extension or of refusal or withdrawal of approval or production definitely discontinued of a vehicle type pursuant to this UN Regulation shall be communicated to the Parties to the Agreement which apply this UN Regulation by means of a form conforming to the model in annex 1 to this UN Regulation.
+Notice of approval or of extension or of refusal or withdrawal of approval or production definitely discontinued of a vehicle type pursuant to this UN Regulation shall be communicated to the Contracting Parties to the Agreement which apply this UN Regulation by means of a form conforming to the model in Annex 1 to this UN Regulation.

 4.4.
-There shall be affixed, conspicuously and in a readily accessible place specified on the approval form, to every vehicle conforming to a vehicle type approved under this UN Regulation.

-4.4.1. an international approval mark consisting of:
+There shall be affixed, conspicuously and in a readily accessible place specified on the approval form, to every vehicle conforming to a vehicle type approved under this UN Regulation, an international approval mark conforming to the model given in Annex 2,　consisting of:

-4.4.1.1.
-A circle surrounding the letter "E" followed by the distinguishing number of the country which has granted approval;
+4.4.
+1. A circle surrounding the letter "E" followed by the distinguishing number of the country which has granted approval;